flashserve/PAT/README.md

-# PAT: Prefix Aware Attention
+# PAT: Prefix-Aware Attention for LLM Decoding

 This repository provides **PAT** (Prefix-Aware Attention), a high-performance CUTLASS-based implementation designed to optimize the decoding attention phase in transformer models.